-Containers are manufactured utilizing a weathering steel alloy which were developed to eliminate the need for painting, as a stable rust-like appearance develops when exposed to the elements.
+Containers are manufactured utilizing a weathering steel alloy which was developed to eliminate the need for painting, as a stable rust-like appearance develops when exposed to the elements.
 A well-known brand of weathering steel is Cor-Ten.
-Flooring types will vary, but most utilize a 19 ply, 1 inch thick hardwood plywood over steel cross members.
+Flooring types will vary, but most utilize a 19 ply, 1-inch thick hardwood plywood over steel cross members.

 Shipping containers are wind and water tight when new.
 Used containers may have worn or damaged door gaskets or some damage to the roof or sides.
 Inspection of your container prior to purchase is recommended.

 Container doors are designed to accept a padlock.
 Some come with lock boxes to prevent bolt cutters from reaching the padlock.

 What is the difference between a standard and high cube container?

 A standard container is 8 ft.
 6 in. tall.
 A high cube container is 9 ft.
 6 in. tall (outside dimensions).

 Containers require very little maintenance.
 Areas to inspect are door hinges and locking bars.
 Lubricate with oil as needed.
 Dents or corroded areas may be patch welded and easily painted.